RobotLocomotion/spartan/README.rst

 Testing
 =======

-You can run ``ctest`` in the build director to run tests.
+You can run ``ctest`` in the build directory to run tests.
 Additionally, the environment file adds some commands to run tests for sub-projects::

     run_tests_drake